darold/pgbadger/README.md

                              log file before beeing parsed.
 Using this option make more difficult log search with a date/time.
     --prettify-json        : use it if you want json output to be prettified.
+    --month-report YYYY-MM : create a cumulative HTML report over the specified month.
+Requires incremental output directories and
+                             the presence of all necessary binary data files

 pgBadger is able to parse a remote log file using a passwordless ssh connection.
 Use the -r or --remote-host to set the host ip address or hostname.
 There's also